shihjonathan0302/Moneycat/README.md

    - This feature ensures that reports are personalized and visually clear.

    Example:
-   - A user can add a new category for “Books” and assign it a custom color to easily identify related expenses in the reports chart.
+   - A user can add a new category for “Drink” and assign it a custom color to easily identify related expenses in the reports chart.

    <img src="Demo/Add_Category.gif" alt="Add Category Demo" width="400">